Secure CheckoutPersonal information is secured with SSL technology.

 Department of Chemistry and Biotechnology, Tallinn University of Technology, Estonia

-Prof. Dr. Susana Rodríguez-Couto (female) got her B.Sc. and M.Sc. in Chemistry (Industrial Chemistry) from the University of Santiago de Compostela in 1992 and her Ph.D. in Chemistry in 1999 from the University of Vigo, obtaining the maximal grade (magna cum laude) and, in addition, she awarded the Extraordinary Prize for Doctoral Thesis in Chemistry.
+Susana Rodríguez-Couto (female) got her B.Sc. and M.Sc. in Chemistry (Industrial Chemistry) from the University of Santiago de Compostela in 1992 and her Ph.D. in Chemistry in 1999 from the University of Vigo, obtaining the maximal grade (magna cum laude) and, in addition, she was awarded with the Extraordinary Prize for Doctoral Thesis in Chemistry.
 She worked as an Associate Professor and an Isidro Parga Pondal Senior Researcher at the University of Vigo (2000-2004), as a Ramón y Cajal Senior Researcher at Rovira i Virgili University (2004-2008) and as an Ikerbasque Research Professor (2009-2019).
 She has also worked as an Invited Researcher at the Institute from Environmental Biotechnology, Graz University of Technology (Austria) and at the Department of Biological Engineering, University of Minho (Portugal).
 In 2008, she received the I3 Professor from the Spanish Ministry of Science and Education to the recognition of an outstanding research activity.
-Her main research lines are focused on the production, immobilisation and industrial and biotechnological applications of redox enzymes and waste valorisation.
-She is editor of several journals (3Biotech, Frontiers) and 3 Elsevier’s books.
+In March 2021 she is joining LUT School of Engineering Science at Mikkeli, Finland, as a Full Professor in biological water treatment.
+She has published more than 140 articles in highly reputed international journals (h index 42).
+She is editor of several journals (3Biotech, Frontiers) and 14 Elsevier books.

 Elsevier.com visitor survey